 c) Waterfall Mechanism

 The waterfall mechanism refers to the hierarchy of payments out of the receivables from underlying pool assets.
-The waterfall should be well defined and water-tight.
+The waterfall should be well defined and cashflows should be leakage proof.
 CARE incorporates the waterfall mechanism in its cash flow analysis.